mian1933/ALEX/README.md

 Follow the steps below to download datasets, preprocess data, train models, and run inference.

 ##  Download Datasets
 We use the following datasets.
-Please download them from Hugging Face:
+Please download them from Hugging Face and place them in the `data/` folder:

 - [barexam_qa](https://huggingface.co/datasets/reglab/barexam_qa)
 - [housing_qa](https://huggingface.co/datasets/reglab/housing_qa)

 ##  Download Classification Model
 We use **flan-t5-large** as the classification model.
-Please download it from Hugging Face:
+Please download it from Hugging Face and place it in the `flan-t5-large/` folder:

 - [flan-t5-large](https://huggingface.co/google/flan-t5-large)